 Protective Measures for Your Smile

+Finding a dentist who’s experienced and skilled at teeth whitening can help.
+Proper protective measures and accurate application of the whitening solution can help perfect your smile.
 Keeping your teeth safe during the procedure is important to prevent any side effects from the procedure.

 The good news is that the only side effect of Zoom laser teeth whitening is mild tooth

 sensitivity, which normally resolves itself after a few days.
 Your dentist can talk with you about what to expect and how to treat it.
 Usually, de-sensitizing toothpaste can help in the first few days after the procedure.